Personality Psychology

 This dimension measures your intellectual curiosity and your appreciation for art, emotion, and novelty.
 People high in openness are imaginative, creative, and enjoy trying new things.

-• A high score suggests: Curiosity, creativity, love of art.
+• A high score suggests: Curiosity, creativity, love of art, and adaptability to change.

-• A low score suggests: Pragmatism, preference for routine, more conventional interests.
+• A low score suggests: Pragmatism, preference for routine, and conventional interests.

 Person meticulously organizing their schedule at a tidy desk.